abbyad/vmware-helper/readme.md

 - ssleay32.dll
 - vix.dll

-Note: For running against VMware Player 6, use the .dll files in "Workstation-10.0.0-and-vSphere-5.5.0\32bit".
+Note: For running against VMware Player 6, use the DLL files from the `Workstation-10.0.0-and-vSphere-5.5.0\32bit` folder.